 As her children got older, Godden went back to school at the University of Washington and completed her BA in Communications in 1974.
 She quickly found a job as a temporary editor at the Seattle Post-Intelligencer, in charge of the paper's weekly entertainment section, where she ran herd over a group of recalcitrant critics.
 During six weeks in that post, she got to know the quirks and kindnesses of her newsroom colleagues and was encouraged to apply for an opening on the editorial page -- editing letters to the editor and op-eds, writing headlines, and laying out the page.
 Godden needed the work.
 Her husband, Bob, was struggling with an illness that would soon be diagnosed as Multiple Sclerosis, making Jean the family breadwinner.

-She got the job and the following year advanced to assistant editorial page editor, with Nancy Hevly (b.
-1931) taking over Godden's former post.
+She got the job and the following year advanced to assistant editorial page editor, with Nancy Hevly (1931-2022) taking over Godden's former post.
 The two, who would remain lifelong friends, worked closely to put out seven editorial pages a week, reading and editing letters, interviewing and writing editorials in response to the most pressing news, all at a time when that included laying out the page and delivering it for typesetting.
 Editor Jack Doughty (1914-2006), a macho old-school newsman, called them "his two broads," Hevly recalled.
 "Which we just took.
 He was the man" (Hevly interview with author).

 Godden's first year in the world of daily newspaper journalism came at a dramatic time.
 From the abduction of newspaper heiress Patty Hearst (the P-I was a Hearst publication) and turmoil surrounding the Vietnam War, to Watergate and the resignation of President Richard Nixon, each day seemed to bring an onslaught of stunning headlines.
 And then in 1976, things heated up locally, too.
 Washington's first woman governor, Dixy Lee Ray (1914-1994), took office and promptly took aim at the media.
 She stopped holding regular news conferences and limited interviews to reporters she deemed friendly.
 When a litter of piglets was born on her farm, Ray made her disdain clear by naming them after reporters she disliked, including Godden's P-I colleague, Mike Layton.